 Persian & Indian Elements

 There are both Persian and Indian elements in the architecture of this building.
-Arches and octagonal towers in the four corners of the tomb are the Persian elements.
-The absence of dome and presence of closed kiosks and canopies on top are Indian influences.
-Though the building looks small, especially if you visit it after visiting Taj Mahal or Agra Fort or Akbar’s tomb, the gardens around it are quite spread out.
+Arches and octagonal towers in the four corners of the tomb are Persian elements.
+The absence of a dome and the presence of closed kiosks and canopies on top are Indian influences.
+Though the building looks small, especially if you visit it after visiting the Taj Mahal or Agra Fort, or Akbar’s tomb, the gardens around it are quite spread out.
 You realize this when you see it from the other side of the road.
 In fact, they say if you take an aerial view, this tomb looks like a small jewel box kept in a garden.

 Favorite Monument in Agra

-The pietra dura or inlay work here does not have the finesse of the work at Taj Mahal, neither are the bold colors used here.
+The pietra dura or inlay work here does not have the finesse of the work at Taj Mahal, and neither are the bold colors used here.
 But the structure as a whole does have an element of Delicacy to it, a hint of vulnerability compared to the air of invincibility that most other structures carry.